Delaware Shores Sunsets: Best Places to End the Day

 As one of the top parks in Delaware Shores, Fenwick Island State Park sits between Bethany Beach and Ocean City, Maryland.
 Measuring over 340 acres on a 3-mile barrier island, the park provides a place for visitors to surf, swim and sunbathe.

 To wait for the sunset, bring beach chairs, towels, sunscreen and bug spray.
-Fenwick Island State Park charges a fee up to $10, but it’s well worth it for these picturesque scenes.
+Fenwick Island State Park charges a fee up to $10, but it’s well worth it.
 Visitors also have access to bath houses and can bring dogs along for an adventure.

 Delaware Seashore State Park (Rehoboth)